UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

     ======================== 1 failed, 11 passed in 0.82s =========================

 darn! still failing -- but on IVI this time.
-I'm seeing a pattern here, same thig, but for the ones, so one, final fix:
+I'm seeing a pattern here, same thig, but for the ones, so one final fix:

 .. code-block:: python
     :lineno-start: 92